Pastoral epistles: Critical view: rejecting Pauline authorship

+Luke Timothy Johnson asserts "the impossibility of demonstrating the authenticity of the Pastoral Letters".
+However, he thinks that "the grounds for declaring them inauthentic are so flawed as to seriously diminish the validity of the scholarly 'majority opinion.'"

-Scholars refer to the anonymous author as "the Pastor".
+So some scholars refer to the anonymous author as "the Pastor".

 Traditional view: Saint Paul

 Among the Apostolic Fathers, "a strong case can be made for Ignatius' use of ...
 1 and 2 Timothy".
 Similarly for Polycarp.
 The unidentified author of the Muratorian fragment (c.
 170) lists the Pastorals as Pauline, while excluding others e.g. to the Laodiceans.
 Origen refers to the "fourteen epistles of Paul" without specifically naming Titus or Timothy.
 However it is believed that Origen wrote a commentary on at least the epistle to Titus.

-Biblical scholars such as Michael Licona or Ray Van Neste who ascribe the books to Paul find their placement fits within his life and work and see the linguistic differences as complementary to differences in the recipients.
+Biblical scholars such as Stanley Porter or Ray Van Neste who ascribe the books to Paul find their placement fits within his life and work and see the linguistic differences as complementary to differences in the recipients.
 While other Pauline epistles have fledgling congregations as the audience, the recipients of record in the Pastoral Epistles are Paul's close companions, evangelists whom he has extensively worked with and trained.
-In this view, linguistic differences are to be expected, if one is to assert Pauline authorship to them.
-Luke Timothy Johnson asserts the impossibility of demonstrating the authenticity of the Pastoral Letters.
+In this view, linguistic differences are to be expected, if one is to ascribe Pauline authorship to them.